BestMat/bestlang-bestmat/README.md

 # BestLang - BestMat
-A programming language written in JavaScript
+A small ineffecient programming language written in JavaScript :)